 Maria Pomianowska holds a Doctor of Musical Arts degree and is a multi-instrumentalist, vocalist, composer and teacher.
 She founded the groups Raga Sangit, Zespół Polski, San-Nin Trio and Arcus Poloniae.
 She took part in the reconstruction of the Biłogoraj suka and the Płock fiddle and is a professor at the Academy of Music in Kraków and director of the international Cross Culture Festival.

 She was born in Warsaw on the 26th of June, 1961.
 At the age of seven she began to learn to play the cello and in 1992 she graduated in cello from the Academy of Music in Warsaw.
 Since 1984, she has traveled to India, China, Korea, Japan and the Middle East to study local techniques of playing instruments.
-“A number of techniques for concentrating during playing string instruments, which children are taught, or the ability to practice systematically are the great contributions of the Polish music schools I studied at”, said Pomianowska of the way classical education influenced her later experiences with instruments that don’t belong to the classical European tradition.
+As Pomianowska herself claims, the skills acquired at Polish music schools – such as a number of techniques for concentrating while playing string instruments and the ability to practice systematically – had a great impact on her later experience with non-European instruments.

 After that concert she decided to go to India, where she learned how to play from masters of Hindustani music (music from the north of India).
 Her first teacher was Ustada Sabri Khan, later she learned from Pandit Ram Narayan, who is responsible for the renaissance of the sarangi as a solo instrument.
 The sarangi is an instrument that has three main (goat gut) strings and tens of steel drone strings.
 It’s worth mentioning that Pomianowska founded the first Polish band playing Raga Sangit (a kind of Indian music).

 In 1995, Pomianowska founded the group Zespół Polski which focuses on presenting Polish folk music from the Mazowsze region and this music’s ties to the works of the great Polish composers such as Frederic Chopin.
+Zespół Polski recreated his music using folk instruments on their album U Źródeł Muzyki Chopina from 2010.
 This ensemble has played concerts all around the world.
 During a five-year stay in Japan (1997-2002) the artist presented Polish classical and folk music at the biggest concert halls of the country.
 The reconstructed instruments and Mazovian songs and melodies were presented a number of times at the Japanese Imperial court.
 Pomianowska also collaborated with the world-famous cellist Yo Yo Ma.

 In 2010, Pomianowska created the artistic scenario for the exhibition Chopin in Love, or Mazovian Inspirations / Zakochany Chopin, czyli inspiracje mazowieckie organized by the State Ethnographic Museum in Warsaw.
 This exhibition is now a permanent part of the museum.
 In May 2010, she received a Doctor of Musical Arts degree from the Academy of Music in Kraków for the work The Reconstruction of the Performance Technique for Playing Knee-Supported Fiddles and New Sonoristic Qualities / Rekonstrukcja techniki wykonawczej na historycznych (polskich) fidelach kolanowych a nowe wartości sonorystyczne.
 Since October 2010, she has been leading an authorial study course at the Academy of Music in Kraków, which is called Knee-Supported Fiddles.
 In this course, she teaches students how to play the Biłgoraj suka and the Płock fiddle.
 This might lead someday to the creation of the first department of folk and ethnic music at a Polish academy of music.